LoSyTe-method/LoSyTe/README.md

 # LoSyTe
 ## [Logic Synthesis Tools Testing via Configuration Diversification with Combinatorial Multi-Armed Bandit](https://github.com/LoSyTe/LoSyTe)
+** This work has just been accepted for publication in the IEEE Transactions on Instrumentation and Measurement journal.
 **The logic synthesis tools we tested include:**
 1. **Commercial Logic Synthesis Tool Vivado (latest version 2023.1 and 2023.2)**
 2. **Open Source Logic Synthesis Tool Yosys (latest version 0.30 + 48)**